-O'Connor, a Republican, was the representative for Oklahoma's 1st congressional district from 1929 to 1931.
+O’Connor was the representative for Oklahoma’s 1st congressional district and was a Republican.
+He served from 1929 to 1931.

 From Apr 1929 to Mar 1931, O’Connor missed 12 of 103 roll call votes, which is 11.7%.
 This is better than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.